 This M.S.N. degree program will prepare you to meet the eligibility criteria to sit for both the Family Nurse Practitioner and Emergency Nurse Practitioner certification exams at the national level.
 On both national certification exams, our pass rates are consistently at or near 100 percent.

 The program encompasses comprehensive, across the life-span primary care and emergency/urgent care.
-Entry to this program is available in the spring and fall of each year.
+Entry to this program is available in the spring of each year.
 Upon completion, graduates will be prepared to work in a variety of health care settings.